-Red Anjou Pear is a large tree that is commonly grown for its edible qualities.
-It produces red oblong pears (which are botanically known as 'pomes') with hints of light green and white flesh which are usually ready for picking in early fall.
+Anjou Pear is a large tree that is commonly grown for its edible qualities.
+It produces green oblong pears (which are botanically known as 'pomes') with a red blush and white flesh which are usually ready for picking in early fall.
 The pears have a sweet taste and a crisp texture.